frankframework/ci-images/README.md

 #### Download the image

-All images are prebuild on our private Nexus.
+All images are prebuilt on our private Nexus.
 This means that you need to be authorized with your Nexus account, before you can download them.

 Login by typing: